-Follow these steps when developing your onboarding strategy and propel your new sellers to maximum productivity as quickly as possible.
+Follow these steps when developing your sales onboarding process and propel your new sellers to maximum productivity as quickly as possible.

-1. Start the Sales Enablement Process Before Day One
+1. Start the Sales Onboarding Process Before Day One

 Part of an effective onboarding process is preparing your new sales hires to hit the ground running on their first day.